|Copyright: fberti / 123RF Stock Photo|

 My son and I went to see Dr. David Bell, one of the world's top pediatric specialists in ME/CFS, now retired, in December 2003.
 During our visit, he officially diagnosed our son with ME/CFS and confirmed my diagnosis (I'm lucky enough to have a family doctor who recognizes and understands ME/CFS).
 Then, he told me about OI.
 I told him I'd read about it but didn't think it applied to us.
 He was almost certain it did and asked if he could test my son in his office.

 I was stunned by the OI test.
-Although a tilt table test is the formal method for diagnosing both POTS and NMH, they can also be detected in a simple office test (which may even be more accurate, since it mimics real-life conditions).
+Although a tilt table test is the formal method most often used by cardiologists for diagnosing both POTS and NMH, they can also be detected in a simple office test (which is quicker, far less costly, easier on the patient, and studies show may even be more accurate, since it mimics real-life conditions).
 He had my son lie down for 10 minutes, and a nurse took his resting blood pressure and heart rate.
 Then he asked him to stand up and stand perfectly still, leaning against a wall, without moving at all or even fidgeting or wriggling toes.
 The nurse took his blood pressure and heart rate every minute.
-Within less than 10 minutes, his feet turned purple, he complained he was very hot (in western NY in late December!) and started to feel sick.
+Within less than 10 minutes, his feet turned purple (that's the blood pooling in lower extremities instead of circulating properly), he complained he was very hot (in western NY in late December!), and he started to feel sick.
 His blood pressure plunged, and his heart rate went way up.
-Dr. Bell ended the test after 10 minutes; he said if they kept going, he would probably faint.
+Dr. Bell ended the test after about 8 minutes; he said if they kept going, he would probably faint.
 He also said he wouldn't test me because I'd probably feel too sick to get the two of us home, but he was certain the results would be similar for me.

 ME/CFS messes up our immune systems, endocrine systems, and nervous systems.
 The dysfunction in the autonomic nervous system (the part that regulates basic bodily functions) results in lower than normal blood volume and difficulty regulating our blood pressure and heart rate.
 Without adequate blood volume, our bodies have difficulty circulating enough blood to our hearts and brains, resulting in many of the symptoms we identify as ME/CFS.